keajs/kea-docs/docs/core/reducers.md

 ```

 This example is contrived of course, but should illustrate the point about composability.
-You can have any reducer depend on any action, even ones defined in other logic files!
+You can have any reducer depend on any action, even ones [defined in other logic files](/docs/meta/connect).
-(See [Connecting Logic Together](/docs/BROKEN) in Additional Concepts)

 Most of the time you want your actions and reducers to mix together freely, like they're attending
-a music festival in a pre-pandemic world.
+a music festival in a ~~pre~~post-pandemic world.

 If, however, you find yourself constantly writing code that has actions such as `setName`, `setPrice`,
 `setLoading` and `setError` with corresponding reducers `name`, `price`, `loading` and `error`
 and a 1:1 mapping between them, you're probably following an anti-pattern and doing something wrong.

-You'll see a more complete example to illustrate this point in the next section about listeners.
+You'll see a more complete example to illustrate this point in the doc about [listeners](/docs/core/listeners).

+## Pure functions

 One last thing, just like actions, reducers as well are [pure functions](https://en.wikipedia.org/wiki/Pure_function).
 That means no matter how many times you call a reducer with the same input (same `state` and `payload`),